jordoreed/tucunare/README.md

   }
 };
 ```
 Create a fragment shader.
-We'll keep it simple for this example, but you can do any calculation you like in here to determin the fragment color.
+We'll keep it simple for this example, but you can do any calculation you like in here to determine the fragment color.
 Tucunaré expects the fragment shader to return a single vec4 value:
 * (vec4): the final color of the fragment (pixel)
 ```javascript
 var fragShader = new Shader();